codebulb/LambdaOmega/README.md

 <dependency>
     <groupId>com.github.codebulb</groupId>
     <artifactId>LambdaOmega</artifactId>
-    <version>0.1_RC-1</version>
+    <version>0.1_RC-2</version>
 </dependency>
 ```
-Replace the version by the branch of your choice or the current commit hash to get the newest SNAPSHOT.
+Replace the version by the tag / commit hash of your choice or `-SNAPHOT` to get the newest SNAPSHOT.
 Visit [JitPack's docs](https://jitpack.io/docs/) for more information.

 ## Getting started with Collections
 The heart of LambdaOmega are the wrapper classes `L` and `M` which wrap around vanilla Java Collection `List` or `Map`, respectively (decorator pattern) to provide a more concise and more enjoyable API to the underlying collection.